lhohan/lhohan.github.io/_drafts/scala-spray-nested-maps.markdown

 Code project with the fix is [here] (https://github.com/lhohan/spray-json-pg/tree/84dd18227e8a6c488a502e8dbab0d0acfc0cddfd).

-See concludes the the main part of this post on converting JSON from our Scala class files.
+This concludes the main part of this post on our Scala classes into JSON.
-If you want to get rid of the compiler warning, keep on reading.
+(If you want to get rid of the compiler warning, keep on reading.)

 In case of questions, suggestions or additions please to not hesitate to leave a comment or contact me.